ShadowMuffin512/tab-attenuator/README.md

 ## What does this extension do?
-Pick any tab and attenuate all other tabs - pick a volume and they will be lowered to it!.
+Pick any tab and attenuate all other tabs - pick a volume and they will be lowered to it!

 ![Off](./images/attenuator-off.png)